Umuzi-org/tech-department/content/department-processes/code-review/_index.md

 ## Phase 1: junior review

 If code is submitted by a recruit then that code should be reviewed by a junior reviewer by the end of the next working day.
-If the workload is too big for junior staff then they need to seek out assistace as early as possible so that we can hit this target.
+If the workload is too big for junior staff then they need to seek out assistance as early as possible so that we can hit this target.

 Assistance can come in the form of senior help, or help from specific trusted recruits.